 Characteristics: Minty, menthol, musky, spicy, energetic sativa high.

 Grow type: Outdoor, Greenhouse, indoor (requires space and experience)

-Kerala is 100% sativa collected from the southern part of the Idukki district an area where this plant has been cultivated for years.
+The plants from the Idukki district in Kerala state are 100% sativa collected from the southern part of the Idukki district an area where this plant has been cultivated for years.
 This area busts with life and vegetation and is situated at an elevation of 1000 metres.
 Rugged mountains and forests cover almost the whole of the Idukki district.
 The area is a heaven of natural spices such as black pepper, cardamom, cinnamon, nutmeg, nutmace, ginger, clove etc.

 Quite possibly this explains the spicy, peppery aroma coming off from the Kerala herb.
 Being close to the equator, plants can be grown any time of the year.
 These plants withstand three months of heavy rains (monsoon season June-July-August.
 Cultivation happens in many places but people are wary and cautious.
 Kerala shows a nice vigour from its first stages of growth: germination, seedling, and throughout its vegetative stage.